NiklasBeierl/vmi-data-utils/ubuntu/README.md

 zstandard
 bs4
 ```

+## `get_kernel_ver_from_image.py`

-`get_kernel_ver_from_image.py` only depends on standard lib packages, but needs to be run with root priviledges and
+...only depends on th python standard lib, but you need to have `qemu-nbd` installed.
+Since it mounts and unmounts the
-you need to have `qemu-nbd` installed.
+image, you need to run it with elevated privileges (sudo).